salu133445/dan/docs/index.md

 # MNIST Digit Classification with DANs in TensorFlow

 In this project, we train a discriminative adversarial network (DAN) to classify MNIST handwritten digit.
-We also experimentally compare different normalization approaches, activation functions and training objectives.
+We experimentally compare different training objectives, normalization approaches and activation functions.
 The experimental results are available [here](results).

 ## Dicriminative Adversarial Networks (DANs)